strongqa/howitzer/GETTING_STARTED.md

 Getting Started (!!!DEPRECATED!!!
-The documentations will be updated very soon!)
+The documentation will be updated very soon!)
 ===============

 Available Drivers